 10. Candles or incense

-If your friend isn’t already into aromatherapy, consider pulling together some scents they may enjoy.
+If your friend isn’t already into aromatherapy, consider pulling together some scents they may enjoy with a candle or some incense.
 If you’re unsure if they’ll like something woody, floral, citrus, or sweet, consider buying a few smaller options and let them find her favorite.

 11. Hair accessories